Spilkey/csci3055u-project-template/README.md

 > - _History_

       The language scala was invented by Martin Odersky.
-He started off making a language called Funnel at his university (EPFL).\n              The language was not very pleasent to use in practice since it was minimal and new users would struggle.
-This led him to start \n developing a language called scala in 2001.
-Scala first released in 2003.   \n
+He started off making a language called Funnel at his university (EPFL).
+      The language was not very pleasent to use in practice since it was minimal and new users would struggle.
+This led him to start
+      developing a language called scala in 2001.
+Scala first released in 2003.

 > - _Some interesting features_